Kum4r-Princ3/Burp-Lin/README.md

      cd Burp-Suite-Pro
 # 4. Now Run Install-Burp-Pro.sh By Using Command:
      bash Install-Burp-Pro.sh #(sudo must)
-# HAVE A GOOD JOURNEY WITH BURP SUITE PROFFESSIONAL :)
+# HAVE A GOOD JOURNEY WITH BURP SUITE PRO :)